 Sitter associated with 183 portraits

-Eldest son of Frederick, Prince of Wales, and the first Hanoverian King to be born and bred in England.
+Eldest son of Frederick, Prince of Wales, the first Hanoverian King to be born and bred in England.
 His reign from 1760 was one of the longest and most eventful in modern times.
-Although plagued by apparent bouts of insanity, he maintained a meticulous personal interest in government until 1811.
+Although plagued by apparent bouts of insanity, he maintained a meticulous personal interest in government until 1811, when the Regency began.
 A patron of the arts and sciences, he amassed an extensive library and fostered an interest in agriculture.
 His obstinate attitude towards the demands of the American colonies led to the loss of these territories and the close of the first British Empire.
 In the last ten years of his life his health deteriorated further and he suffered chronic mania, blindness and deafness.

 by Richard Wilson

 by John Faber Jr, published by John Bowles, and published by Carington Bowles, after Barthélémy Dupan (Du Pan)

 by John Faber Jr, printed for Thomas Bowles Jr, printed for John Bowles, printed for Carington Bowles, after Richard Wilson

 by Richard Houston, published by Robert Sayer, published by Elizabeth Bakewell, published by Henry Parker, after Henry Morland